 The whole procedure is formally called “service of process.”
 It’s the act of giving the initial complaint to the other party so they are officially on notice regarding the law suit and know how many days they have to respond.
 It works the same in a divorce case as any other civil litigation case.

 I don’t want to serve anyone.
 I know my clients don’t want to serve anyone.
 I know the opposing parties don’t want to be served.
 All the opposing party needs to do is file their own appearance with the court and no service is necessary.

 If the two weeks pass, I file a motion to appoint a special process server and deliver that notice to the respondent.
 The respondent is usually served the next day before the respondent even has a chance to finally get their appearance on file.

 But, when the service of process is necessary, we have to follow the formal rules.

-Illinois law requires that service be by a sheriff.
-735 ILCS 5/2-202(a).
 But, then, just a few paragraphs later in the same law it says, “It is not necessary that service be made by a sheriff” 735 ILCS 5/2-202(a)

-99% of divorce lawyers who practice in Chicago, Cook County, Illinois use private process servers.
-The statute requires us to motion the court to appoint the private process server.
+The Illinois statute requires divorce lawyers to motion the court to appoint a special process server.
 “The court may, in its discretion upon motion, order service to be made by a private person over 18 years of age and not a party to the action.”
 735 ILCS 5/2-202(a).